 - c.
-(Interconnection Requirements) A Proponent's T&D System interconnection plan will be a crucial factor in evaluating the delivery risk associated with each proposal submitted as part of the RFP.
-PREPA intends to indicate to Proponents, to the best of its ability, the extent to which any transmission or distribution locational limitations could affect the cost and feasibility of interconnecting utility scale renewable or BESS projects at various points on the T&D System.
+(Interconnection Requirements) A\PREPA will view a Proponent's T&D System interconnection plan will beas a crucial factor in evaluating the delivery risk associated with each proposal submitted as part of thein response to an RFP.
+PREPA intends toshall indicate to Proponents, to the best of its ability, the extent to which any transmission or distribution locational limitations could affect the cost and feasibility of interconnecting utility scale renewable or BESS energy storage projects at various points on the T&D System.
 It will also, insofar as is practicable, identify limitations that could limit the location or geographic dispersion of resources to be aggregated as VPPs.
-Proponents must consider the following factors in any proposal submitted pursuant to this RFP: - i.
-The physical limitations on the delivery of energy to the PREPA transmission system. - Utility-scale projects can interconnect to either the PREPA 38 kV system or the 115 kV system. - Individual projects connecting to the 38 kV system cannot exceed 25 MW. - Distributed scale projects (such as distributed resources aggregated into VPPs and distributed battery energy storage resources) may interconnect to the PREPA distribution system at voltages below 38 kV, with preference to be given to distributed resources that connect to 13.2 kV feeders. - ii.
-Projected system upgrade costs required by the additional energy injected onto the grid by the proposed resource. - iii.
-Rights-of-way necessary to be able to construct the transmission lines and interconnection facilities needed to connect the proposed resource to the PREPA transmission or distribution system, as the case may be.
+Proponents must consider the following factors in any proposal submitted pursuant to this any RFP\Tranche: - i.
+The physical limitations on the delivery of energy to the PREPA transmission systemT&D System. - 1. •Utility-scale projectsenergy resources (i.e., Energy Resources other than VPPs) can interconnect to either the PREPAtransmission systems at a voltage level of at least 38 kV-system or . - $\underline{2.} \qquad \text{the } \frac{115 \text{ kV system.}}{2}$ - Individual projects capacity of an energy resource connecting to the 38 kV system cannot exceed 25 MW. - 3. the power generation / discharge capacity of a renewable energy resource and/or energy storage resources that will form part of a VPP at each point of interconnection to the T&D System cannot exceed 1 MW and shall comply with the applicable interconnection regulations; and - 4.
+Distributed scale projects (such as distributed for all VPP resources aggregated into VPPs and distributed battery energy storage resources) may interconnect to the PREPA distribution system at voltages below 38 kV, with proposals, PREPA will give a preference to be given to distributed those resources that connect connected to 13.2 kV feeders, the highest distribution voltage in Puerto Rico. - ii.
+Projected system upgrade costs required by the additional energy injected onto the gridT&D System by the proposed resource. - iii.
+Rights-of-way necessary to be able to construct the transmission lines and interconnection facilities needed to connect the proposed resource to the PREPA-transmission or distribution system, as the case may be T&D System.

-Proponents should provide a detailed transmission system or distribution system interconnection plan with their proposals.
-Proponents must ensure that all requirements of the applicable PREPA MTRs are met when developing this plan.
-Proponents should use their best efforts to provide an accurate estimate of the transmission or distribution system interconnection and network upgrade costs.
+Proponents should(other than those proposing a VPP resource) shall (i) provide a detailed transmission system or distribution systemT&D System interconnection plan with their proposals.
+Proponents must, and (ii) ensure that allthe proposed transmission system or distribution system interconnection plan satisfies all applicable MTR requirements, as well as relevant requirements of theRegulation 8915 or Regulation 8916, as applicable-PREPA-MTRs are met when developing this plan.
+Proponents should use their best efforts to provide an accurate estimate of the transmission or distribution system interconnection and network-upgrade costs.

-Individual projects that will form part of a VPP and will be interconnected at distribution voltage levels cannot exceed 1 MW, and shall comply with the corresponding interconnection regulations.
+Individual projects that will form part of a VPP and will be interconnected at distributionvoltage levels cannot exceed 1 MW, and shall comply with the corresponding interconnectionregulations.
 Preference will be given to projects interconnected at 13.2 kV feeders, as this is the highest distribution voltage on the island and is better able to handle DG/DER resources.
 In addition to this, PREPA's plans call for the eventual conversion of most of the distribution circuits to this voltage level.
 Proponents must include a detailed interconnection plan with their proposals.